kristina-hager/Spatialite-Database-Driver/README.md

 I wanted to make this library a separate component to make it easier for everyone to download it and use it in their own apps.

-Again, see [HelloToSpatialite](https://github.com/kristina-hager/HelloToSpatialite) for an example of using this in a simple spatialite application.

 ## Key points in setting this up